 To come back to the temple of Thoth, it would be agreeable to know something of its end, to see when the cult ceased to be active.
 Knowing this would help clarify the reasons for the onomastic patterns we see.
 For few Egyptian temples of this period do we have a stratigraphic excavation record to help us understand its abandonment and any possible reuse of the site.
 Alas, at Trimithis, not one stone of the temple was left upon another, as we have seen.
 In the unstratified mess that remained, however, we have found a few traces of interest, which show that Christianity was not absent from the hill in the fourth century.

 Although we have not yet certainly identified a church at Trimithis, there is adequate evidence for Christianity in the city, including the titles of members of the clergy and a number of Christian personal names.
 Priests, presbyteroi, occur in two ostraka, and deacons in five.
 Christian names include Martyrios, Makarios, Paulos, Timotheos, Psenpnouthes, and also no doubt Moses, Ephrem, Jonas, and Joseph.
 Most of these are not common, however, and the direct evidence for Christianity from the ostraka would best be described as modest rather than abundant.

-One striking find from the hill is an ostrakon found in the temple area in 2008, with a list of names including Jacob and Abraham, and headed with ho pater, "the father" (or "our father").
+One striking find from the hill is an ostrakon [image 50] found in the temple area in 2008, with a list of names including Jacob and Abraham, and headed with $\pi\alpha\tau$ ρ , "the father" (or "our father").
 The other names, however, are not distinctively Christian, and fading or breakage has taken away any amounts that may have stood at the right side if this was in fact an account.

-A graffito of Horigenes son of Ioannes on one stone is also probably Christian.
+A graffito of Horigenes son of Ioannes on one stone [image 51] is also probably Christian.
 Even though Horigenes is a theophoric name derived from Horos, it was the name of the famous early third-century Alexandrian theologian and scholar Origen.
 More importantly for our purposes, Ioannes is distinctively Christian.

 But most striking of all is a block, inv.
-3053, in the middle of which someone had written a Greek verse.
-This comes either from an altar (as Paola Davoli has suggested) or from the base of a statue (as Olaf Kaper thinks).
+3053, in the middle of which someone had written a Greek verse. [image 52] This comes either from an altar (as Paola Davoli has suggested) or from the base of a statue (as Olaf Kaper thinks).
 The gouging on the block was presumably made by pilgrims for amuletic or medicinal reasons.
-The ink is quite faded in parts and demands persistent and prolonged autopsy, because natural color photographs are almost illegible.
-The text reads
+The ink is quite faded in parts and demands persistent and prolonged autopsy, because natural color photographs are almost illegible. [image 53, left; 54, center; 55, right] These processed infrared images may give you an idea of how difficult this was to make out.
+The text reads [image 56]